Mathematics Support Tutor

 She has eveloped of a first-line screener for dyscalculia.

-Clare was instrumental in establishing the Dyscalculia and Dyslexia Interest Group (DDIG), which she continues to coordinate and organises occassional CPD days and conferences.
-She is also a member of The Association for Dyslexia Specialists in Higher Education (ADSHE) and the National Dyscalculia committee.
+Clare was instrumental in establishing the Dyscalculia and Dyslexia Interest Group (DDIG), which she continues to coordinate and organises and runs occasional CPD days and conferences.
+She is also a member of The Association for Dyslexia Specialists in Higher Education (ADSHE) and is a member of the British Dyslexia Association Dyscalculia committee.

 She is a member of SIGMA, the network for excellence in mathematics and statistics support.
 Within SIGMA she co-chairs the special interest group on Accessibility.